NDAyotteS/CMPE458-phase2/phase2-w25/documentation/README.md

 }until() # until must have an expression within ()
 ```
 ## Functions
-Parses functions, because declaration and assignment cannot be done at the same time, functions do not support default values.
+Parses functions, because declaration and assignment cannot be done at the same time,
+functions do not support default values.

+Forward function declaration does not exist (see invalid case 2).
 ```
 # valid cases
 func functionName(int x, int y){